 Tegu Magnetic Blocks come in a variety of designs, some suitable for your baby’s first year and others for older children.
 These blocks are made with responsibly sourced hardwoods handpicked in Honduras by knowledgeable locals as part of the company’s socially responsible ethos.
 The blocks are painted with non-toxic water-based paints and pigments and are durable and fun.
 They’re designed in the US and made in Honduras at a purpose-built toy factory designed to create jobs and support the local economy.
 Plastic-free, non-toxic, and downright delightful, Tegu has you covered for baby’s first blocks and beyond.

-Highlights: Toys are made using solid wood, non-toxic water-based paints, and organic cotton.
+Highlights: Toys are made using FSC certified Baltic Birch plywood, non-toxic water-based paints, and organic cotton.

-A favorite for play gyms, Lovevery also makes gorgeous toys using solid wood, non-toxic water-based paints, and organic cotton.
+A favorite for play gyms, Lovevery also makes gorgeous toys using Baltic Birch plywood which is made without formaldehyde, non-toxic water-based paints, and organic cotton.
 Their Play Kits are available on a subscription model, with new age-appropriate toys delivered on schedule to help your baby’s growth and development.
-The kits include toys made with sustainably sourced FSC certified wood, 100% organic cotton, baby-safe finishes, and all kits are shipped in a carbon-neutral fashion with the company offsetting any carbon emissions.
+The kits include toys made with sustainably sourced FSC certified Baltic Birch plywood, 100% organic cotton, baby-safe finishes, and all kits are shipped in a carbon-neutral fashion with the company offsetting any carbon emissions.

 Highlights: Made with 100% food grade, BPA-free, and non-toxic silicone and untreated beechwood.